Advanced Medical Assisting (AM81) Technical Certificate of Credit

 Campus Locations: Vidalia

 The Advanced Medical Assisting Technical Certificate of Credit Program is a comprehensive program designed for students seeking to elevate their careers within the medical assisting profession.
-This program goes beyond basic medical assisting skills acquired in the Fundamentals of Medical Assisting Technical Certficate of Credit, equipping students with specialized skills and knowledge required to perform both advanced clinical procedures and sophisticated administrative tasks in a medical office or healthcare setting.
-The Advanced Medical Assisting Techincal Certificate of Credit provides a rigorous curriculum that integrates hands-on practice with theoretical learning, covering topics such as advanced patient care, diagnostic testing, medical billing and coding, and healthcare law and ethics.
+This program goes beyond basic medical assisting skills acquired in the Fundamentals of Medical Assisting Technical Certificate of Credit, equipping students with specialized skills and knowledge required to perform both advanced clinical procedures and sophisticated administrative tasks in a medical office or healthcare setting.
+The Advanced Medical Assisting Technical Certificate of Credit provides a rigorous curriculum that integrates hands-on practice with theoretical learning, covering topics such as advanced patient care, diagnostic testing, medical billing and coding, and healthcare law and ethics.
 The program emphasizes the development of critical thinking, problem-solving, and communication skills essential for managing the complexities of modern healthcare environments.

 Graduates of this program will be prepared to take on more complex roles within healthcare teams, assist physicians in specialized medical procedures, manage electronic health records, and ensure smooth operational flow in medical facilities.
 Upon completion, students will be eligible for advanced certifications and well-positioned for career advancement in the growing field of medical assisting.